manuel-uberti/manuel-uberti.github.io/_posts/2018-11-14-deps-shadow-cljs.md

 $ yarn add react react-dom create-react-class
 ```

-In the namespace where I use them, the `:require` had to be changed in:
+In the namespace where I use them, the `:require` had to be changed:

 ``` clojure
 (:require ;; … other requires …